 UNSW Integrated Acute Services Building

-Situated alongside Randwick’s new Prince of Wales Hospital Acute Services Building, UNSW Sydney houses state-of-the-art research, clinical innovation, biomedical and teaching facilities across 10 floors and approximately 5000m2 in a multipurpose space known as the Integrated Acute Services Building (IASB).
+Connected with Randwick’s new Prince of Wales Hospital Acute Services Building, UNSW Sydney houses state-of-the-art research, clinical innovation, biomedical and teaching facilities across 10 floors and approximately 5000m2 in a multipurpose space known as the Integrated Acute Services Building (IASB).

 The integrated, co-located space with research, education, clinical and training facilities strengthens links between clinicians and researchers in real-time, creating a seamless physical connection between UNSW and the Randwick Health Campus.